What are unexplained wealth laws?

 Additionally, the Supreme Court can order that you provide the Crime Commissions with a list of your assets and your interest in property both locally and internationally.
 In some instances information concerning the restraining of your property may be communicated to foreign states so that assets held overseas can be subjected to restraining orders and ultimately forfeiture.

-In these circumstances you will require the assistance of Nyman Gibson Miralis’s significant expertise in dealing with international forfeiture proceedings to ensure procedural fairness is observed and that your rights in foreign jurisdictions have not been prejudiced in any way by the conduct of the commissions including breaching your privacy and human rights.
+In these circumstances we can assist you in dealing with international forfeiture proceedings to ensure procedural fairness is observed and that your rights in foreign jurisdictions have not been prejudiced in any way by the conduct of the commissions including breaching your privacy and human rights.

 Nyman Gibson Miralis will comprehensively prepare your case providing you with the highest level of legal service with a focus on defending a claim for an unexplained wealth order.